DavidNix/nix-personal-blog/content/post/error-handling-in-go.md

 // trot down the happy path
 ```

-In Ruby, and other interpreted languages, raising and catching an exception
+In Ruby, raising and catching an exception acts like the dreaded `GOTO`
-acts like the dreaded `GOTO` statement.
-Ruby code that raises an exception can be
+statement.
+Ruby code that raises an exception can be arbitrarily deep.
+The
-arbitrarily deep.
-The caller that rescues the exception can be anywhere up the
+caller that rescues the exception can be anywhere up the stack.
+So, rescuing
-stack.
-So, rescuing the exception is like saying "GOTO this random place up the stack".
+the exception is like saying "GOTO this random place up the stack".
+That's
-That's terrible flow of control.
-I've spent my fair share of time debugging
+terrible flow of control.
+I've spent my fair share of time debugging Ruby code
-Ruby code with errant exceptions.
+with errant exceptions.
 It's no fun at all and hard to trace.

 ## Code Your Way Out of It

-Just because you can do this:
+Just because you can do this

 ```go
 if err != nil {